Piano burning: Ceremonial piano burning

-Piano burning ceremonies based on the RAF tradition are also held by the US Air Force.
+Piano burning ceremonies based on the RAF tradition are held by the US Air Force.
 A piano was ceremonially burnt at Langley Air Force Base in 2011 to celebrate the 94th anniversary of the 94th Fighter Squadron.
-At Seymour Johnson Air Force Base, the 4th Fighter Wing burns a piano each year in commemoration of the Battle of Britain, while Vance Air Force Base sometimes celebrates the graduation of trainee pilots with a piano burning.
+At Seymour Johnson Air Force Base, the 4th Fighter Wing burns a piano each year in commemoration of the Battle of Britain.
+Vance Air Force Base sometimes celebrates the graduation of trainee pilots with a piano burning.

 Although piano burning ceremonies are primarily carried out by the UK and US air forces, the Roxbury Tavern near Sauk City, Wisconsin has held an annual piano burning ceremony since 2004 to mark the Summer Solstice.
-A eulogy for the piano is delivered prior to it being set alight, and afterwards its remains are placed on display in the tavern's garden along with those of burnt pianos from previous years.
+A eulogy for the piano is delivered prior to it being set alight, and afterwards its remains are placed on display in the tavern's garden, along with those of burnt pianos from previous years.

+People commemorated

+Andrii Pilshchykov, a Ukrainian Air Force fighter pilot who died in an accident, was commemorated in a piano burning ceremony in August 2023.

+On 15 August 2023, the Air Force Command of the Armed Forces of Ukraine shared photos of piano burning ceremony as a tribute to Ukrainian fighter pilot Vladyslav Savieliev, who died in action during the Russo-Ukrainian War.
+Savieliev's call sign ("Nomad") and a tail number of his MiG-29 ("12") was painted on a piano.